Maheer96/BaseScript/content/JavaScript/A Beginner's Guide/01 - Basics.md

 #### Global Scope

 Any variable defined outside of a function or block is in the global scope, meaning it can be accessed from any point in the program.

-Note that you may not understand some of the concepts here, but you should understand the core of the concepts.
+**Note:** You may not understand some of the concepts here, but you should understand the core of what is being taught.

 > [!example2] Global Scope Example
 >